-We are going to select one of the values in the array as the "splitting value"; having chosen this value, its final position - i.e. the position of the split- is unknown before the algorithm starts; it is defined when the algorithm has been executed, in other words it is determined by the evolution of the computation.
+We are going to select one of the values in the array as the "splitting value"; having chosen this value, its final position, i.e. the position of the split, is unknown before the algorithm starts; it is defined when the algorithm has been executed, in other words it is determined by the evolution of the computation.
 This suggests that we build up the collection of the small values, starting at the left-hand end, and that of the large values at the right-hand end, and continue doing so until the two collections meet somewhere in the middle.
-To be more precise, we introduce two pointers, "i" and "j" say, whose initial values will be "m" and "n" respectively, and rearrange values in such a fashion that, when we call the splitting value V, we ensure that
+To be more precise, we introduce two pointers,"i" and "j" say, whose initial values will be "m" and "n" respectively, and rearrange values in such a fashion that, when we call the splitting value V, we ensure that the outside inwards.
+The algorithm can start scanning, at the left-hand end say, until a large element is encountered.
+If this occurs, this value has to be removed from the collection of small values, i.e. it has to be added to the collection of large elements.
+It is, as a matter of fact, the first element whose "largeness" the algorithm has established: as we have decided to build up the collections from the outside inwards, this large value has to be assigned to A[n].
+As we would like this position in the array to be "free" -i.e. available to receive this first large value- the original value of A[n] can be taken out of the array at the beginning and can be chosen as the splitting value V.

-$$\begin{split} A\bigl[k\bigr] &\leq V \quad \text{for } m \leq k < i \qquad \text{and} \\ A\bigl[k\bigr] &\geq V \quad \text{for } j \leq k \leq n \quad . \end{split}$$
+$$\begin{split} A\bigl[\,k\,\bigr] &\leq V \text{ for } m \leq k < i \quad \text{ and } \\ A\bigl[\,k\,\bigr] &\geq V \text{ for } j \leq k \leq n \quad . \end{split}$$